lmartinezh/edx-documentation/en_us/shared/exercises_tools/google_calendar.rst

 *******************************************

-To add a Google calendar XBlock in OLX, you create the ``google-calendar`` element, either embedded in the ``vertical`` element, or in its own file that is referenced within the vertical.
+To add a Google calendar XBlock in OLX, you create the ``google-calendar`` element, either embedded in the ``vertical`` element or in its own file that is referenced within the vertical.
 For more information, see :ref:`The Courseware Structure`.